Best Bitcoin Custody Services 2026: Compare Security & Features

 ProviderTypeInsuranceCold StorageJurisdiction

-Collaborative Custody,Self Custody No United States
+Collaborative Custody,Self Custody No custodial insurance (self-custody model) 100% cold storage (user-controlled keys) United States

-Hosted Custody Yes Hong Kong
+Hosted Custody Comprehensive insurance coverage 98% cold storage Hong Kong (SFC-licensed)

 Nunchuk ₿ Only